Total Of 80 Forest Fires Extinguished In Russia Over Past Day - Aerial Protection Service - UrduPoint

 Total Of 80 Forest Fires Extinguished In Russia Over Past Day - Aerial Protection Service

-MOSCOW (UrduPoint News / Sputnik - 01st July, 2020) A total of 80 forest fires - down from nearly 100 the day before - have been extinguished in Russia over the past 24 hours on an area of over 11,000 hectares, the Aerial Forest Protection Service (Avialesookhrana) said.
+MOSCOW (UrduPoint News / Sputnik - 07th July, 2020) A total of 80 forest fires - the same number as the day before - have been extinguished in Russia over the past 24 hours on an area of over 4,800 hectares, the Aerial Forest Protection Service (Avialesookhrana) said.